IvLabs/resources/README.md

-# Resources and Roadmaps to various fields of AI and Robotics
+# Resources and Roadmaps for AI and Robotics

 Initiative by [IvLabs](http://www.ivlabs.in/) to  to share field-wise learning resources.
 Here you will find all the courses and online materials which are being followed by IvLabs members.
 These resources have been carefully handpicked to provide the best knowledge.